Skip to content

 The conda-pypi Channel

-The plugin can be paired with the conda-pypi channel hosted by Anaconda.
-The channel publishes metadata for pure Python wheels that have been pre-validated against the conda packaging conventions, with the wheel artifacts themselves still fetched from pypi.org.
-The channel is free for all use and is not subject to the licensing requirements that apply to the default Anaconda channel.
+The conda-pypi channel hosted by Anaconda publishes metadata for approximately 600,000 pure Python wheels pre-validated against conda packaging conventions.
+The wheel files themselves are still fetched from pypi.org at install time.
+The channel is free for all use and is not subject to the Anaconda commercial-license terms that apply to the default channel.

 Subcommands